Gas and Energy Supply and Prices Crisis

 Parishes like everyone are understandably anxious about the ongoing crisis arising from steep increases in the wholesale price of gas, and possible restrictions of supply.

-An amount of other helpful information is included on these pages.
+An amount of other helpful information is included on the above pages.

-Also whereas for a domestic property credit balances are protected, unfortunately that is not so for a church which counts as a business property.
+Also whereas for a domestic property credit balances are protected, unfortunately that is not so for a church, which counts as a business property.
 In that case only the supply is protected, not your money.
-Unfortunately many who are paying regular direct debits may find they are in credit before winter sets in, having used less energy over the summer, and in readiness for increased heating bills over the winter.
+Many who are paying regular direct debits may have been in credit before winter set in, having used less energy over the summer, and in readiness for increased heating bills over the winter.
+Any overpayment will likely be shrinking by Spring 2022.
 You may be able to change the amount of payments, but don’t cancel while your supplier is still trading.
 Of course, it is reassuring to know that no interruption of supplies is currently foreseen.

 - Visit your account(s) with your supplier(s) online, record the balance(s) and take screenshot(s).